Sophie Polyxena Concordia of Sayn-Wittgenstein-Hohenstein: Biography

 Sophie Polyxena Concordia was born in Berlin on 28 May 1709 as the second daughter of Count August of Sayn-Wittgenstein-Hohenstein and his first wife, Countess Concordia of Sayn-Wittgenstein-Hohenstein.
 Sophie Polyxena Concordia was baptised on 11 June in Berlin a week after the death of her mother.
 Her father was Oberhofmarschall at the court of King Frederick I of Prussia until 1710 and, for eight years (1702–1710), was a member of the Drei-Grafen-Kabinett with Minister President Johann Kasimir Kolb Graf von Wartenberg and Generalfeldmarschall Alexander Hermann Graf von Wartensleben.

 Sophie Polyxena Concordia married at Ludwigseck Hunting Lodge near Feudingen on 23 September 1728 to Fürst Frederick William II of Nassau-Siegen (Nassauischer Hof, Siegen, 11 November 1706 – Nassauischer Hof, Siegen, 2 March 1734), the only son of Fürst Frederick William Adolf of Nassau-Siegen and his first wife, Landgravine Elisabeth Juliana Francisca of Hesse-Homburg.

 Sophie Polyxena Concordia and Frederick William were related, Countess Elisabeth of Nassau-Siegen, the great-great-grandmother of Sophie Polyxena Concordia was an older half-sister of Count Henry of Nassau-Siegen, the great-grandfather of Frederick William.

 On the death of his father in 1722, Frederick William succeeded his father as the territorial lord of the Protestant part of the Principality of Nassau-Siegen and co-ruler of the city of Siegen.
 He possessed the district of Siegen (with the exception of seven villages) and the districts of Hilchenbach and Freudenberg.
 He shared the city of Siegen with the Catholic Fürst of Nassau-Siegen.
 Frederick William also succeeded his father as count of Bronkhorst, lord of Wisch, Borculo, Lichtenvoorde and Wildenborch, and hereditary knight banneret of the Duchy of Guelders and the County of Zutphen.
 Finally, Frederick William succeeded his father in a part of the Principality of Nassau-Hadamar.
-But because he was still a minor, he was under the guardianship and regency of his stepmother Amalie Louise until 1727.
+But because he was still a minor, he was under the custody and regency of his stepmother Amalie Louise until 1727.

 1733 was a sad year for the couple.
 In March, their youngest daughter died, and in November their second daughter.
 The following year, Frederick William died, aged 27.
 On 19 June Sophie Polyxena Concordia gave birth to her fifth daughter.
 Thus, there were no male heirs.
 Sophie Polyxena Concordia, the Dowager Fürstin, was compelled to accept that the Catholic Fürst, William Hyacinth, would take possession of the Reformed lands and the city of Siegen.
 However, the Fürsten Christian of Nassau-Dillenburg and William Charles Henry Friso of Nassau-Diez also laid claim to the inheritance.
 Their soldiers occupied the Nassauischer Hof in Siegen, while William Hyacinth was in Spain.